Finnish president, PM in favour of joining NATO ‘without delay’

 “NATO membership would strengthen Finland’s security.
 As a member of NATO, Finland would strengthen the entire defence alliance,” the statement said.

-A special committee will announce Finland’s formal decision on a membership bid on Sunday, the statement added.
+A special committee will announce Helsinki’s formal decision on a membership bid on Sunday, it added.

-The two leaders had been widely expected to come out in favour of joining the Western military alliance.
+Moscow has repeatedly warned Stockholm and Helsinki of consequences if they were to join the Western military alliance.

-“Joining NATO would not be against anyone,” Niinisto told reporters on Wednesday, amid Russian warnings of consequences if Helsinki were to seek membership.
+“Joining NATO would not be against anyone,” Niinisto, who has often served as a mediator between Russia and the West, told reporters on Wednesday.

 His response to Russia would be: “You caused this.
 Look in the mirror,” he said.